 Remuneration for certain individuals is directly linked to the performance of the consolidated entity.
-A portion of cash bonus and incentive payments are dependent on defined earnings per share targets being met, however being suspend from trading, on the ASX, has not made this possible during the current year.
+A portion of cash bonus and incentive payments are dependent on defined earnings per share targets being met.
 The remaining portion of the cash bonus and incentive payments are at the discretion of the Nomination and Remuneration Committee.

-Details of the earnings and total shareholders return for the last five years are as follows:
+Details of the earnings and profitability for the last five years are as follows: